Nayeli-Luis/16SrRNA_FromQIIME2_ToR/rarefy_example.md

 So, at this time we have the mean and sd of the 10 iterations for each depth.
-Now, we have to transform the column `Depth` to a numeric and unite all the list objects in a only dataset.
+Now, we have to transform the column `Depth` to a numeric and unite all objects in the list into one dataset.
 In order to do this, we use the function `clean_rarefy_data2()`.

 **Parameters**: `L`: The list obtained in the last step.